bekk/react-native-workshop/README.md

 b) __Send button.__ Input fields without any action are of no use.
 Create a send button.
 (Hint: Buttons in React Native are implemented via the `Touchable*` components)

 c) __Hook everything up.__ Make the send button actually post the message to the server.
-The `NewMessage` component recieves three functions as props, `setNewMessage(message)`, `setUsername(username)`, and `postMessage()`.
+The `NewMessage` component recieves three functions as props, `setNewMessageText(message)`, `setUsername(username)`, and `postMessage()`.
 The first two will update the global state, and the latter will use the `message` and `username` property from the global state and post the message to the server.

 If you've hooked everything up correctly your message should appear on the big screen (or at http://mobile-course.herokuapp.com) when you hit the send button.
 Well done! :punch: Now, let's make it beautiful too!